North African Green Harissa

 What is green harissa?

-Green harissa is a sauce that is used as a condiment to add flavor.
+Green harissa is a vegan condiment which is used to add flavor.
 It is made with green chilies, cilantro, olive oil, garlic, and Middle Eastern spices.
-It has a fresh herb flavor and is milder than red harissa.
-I like to compare red and green harissa to red and green Tabasco.
-The red version is spicier, while the green version is milder.
+It has a fresh herb flavor and is milder than red harissa paste.

 What is the difference between red and green harissa?

-Red harissa is made with red chili peppers, and green harissa is made with jalapeños.
+Red harissa is made with red chili peppers, and green harissa is made with jalapeƱos.
 The red chile peppers are spicier than the green jalapenos.
-There are other ingredient differences, but this is the biggest distinction.
+I compare this to red vs. green Tabascao.

 What can I use green harissa with?

-Use green harissa like salsa, ketchup, or other condiments to add flavor.
-I like adding it to my Mediterranean wrap instead of hummus.
+Use green harissa like salsa, ketchup, or other condiments.
+I like add it to my Mediterranean wrap instead of hummus.
 Speaking of hummus, I like to mix a tablespoon into a cup of hummus to make a spicy harissa hummus.

 I like it on top of roasted vegetables.
-(Try it on top of harissa carrots or as a dip with roasted cauliflower and tahini.) or mixed in with Arabic rice.
+(Try it on top of harissa carrots or mixed in with batata harrra.
+I have several other harissa recipes on my blog you can check out.

 Ingredient Notes